-Australia’s Hazard(ous) Frigate Upgrades
+Australia’s Hazard(ous) Frigate Upgrades: Done at Last

 The FFG-7 Oliver Hazard Perry Class frigates make for a fascinating defense procurement case study.
 To this day, the ships are widely touted as a successful example of cost containment and avoidance of requirements creep – both of which have been major weaknesses in US Navy acquisition.
 On the other hand, compromises made to meet short-term cost targets resulted in short service lives and decisions to retire, sell, or downgrade the ships instead of upgrading them.